Serving Family Law Clients in San Bernardino

 However, the right of third parties to visit a child is limited by the parent’s constitutional right to make decisions regarding the care, custody, and control of their child.
 Family courts cannot grant visitation to third parties over the objections of the parents unless the court engages in a complicated process of evaluating whether granting the visitation right would infringe on the parent’s constitutional right.

-Factors That Impact Custody or Child Support
+Key Factors Influencing Custody and Child Support Decisions

 If the parents can agree to a custody arrangement, the court is likely to grant the arrangement, provided that the interests of the children are protected.
 If the parents cannot agree, however, the court will require them to undergo mediation and follow the direction of the mediator’s recommendation.